-Her Majesty’s Revenue and Customs (HMRC) handle debts that relate to Income Tax, National Insurance, VAT arrears and tax credit overpayments.
+Her Majesty’s Revenue and Customs (HMRC) handle debts that relate to VAT, National Insurance, income tax arrears, and other tax debts.
 If you owe any of these, it’s vital that you deal with them as soon as possible.

 The urgency is because these are considered ‘priority debts’, meaning the consequences of not paying them are serious and include court action, bailiffs – and in some extreme cases, even imprisonment.